THINKING SCHOOL STATUS

 Vision and School Statement

 We believe in lifelong learning and the notion that learning should be enjoyable.
-We want to put a very large emphasis on developing thinking.
+We put a very large emphasis on developing thinking.
 Through our teaching, we equip children with the skills, knowledge and understanding necessary to make informed choices in their life.
 We believe in making children critical thinkers and independent learners.
 We believe that learning should be 'Learning Centred', meaning that each element of whole school and classroom practice is designed with an understanding of how children learn best at its heart.

 We would like thinking to be at the heart of our curriculum.